fionaoriordan/52445_19_iris/readme.md

    1. petal length in cm
    1. petal width in cm
   This iris image shows the petal and sepal components of an Iris flower[5]![Iris image](https://github.com/fionaoriordan/52445_19_iris/blob/master/iris_with_labels.jpg)

+  The data set contains 3 classes with each class representing a type of Iris flower specie[2].
+The first two species Iris setosa and Iris versicolor were found growing together [2], while the third specie, Iris Virginica separately was found separately [2].
+For each class, 50 samples were collected.
+Therefore 150 separate observations were recorded.

 ### **Fisher’s Analysis of the Iris Data Set**
  Fisher's analysis was published in The Use of Multiple Measurements in Taxonomic Problems, 1936 [2].
 Fisher found that one class is linearly separable from the other two classes[3].
 While the other two classes are not linearly separable from each other [3].
 The dataset is infamous in the computer science field of pattern recognition [3].
 'Pattern recognition is one of the four cornerstones of Computer Science.
 It involves finding the similarities or patterns among small, decomposed problems that can help us solve more complex problems more efficiently' Verbatim(https://www.bbc.com/bitesize/guides/zxxbgk7/revision/1).

-Class Setosa is linearly separable from classes Virginica and Vertosa.
+Specie Setosa is linearly separable from classes Virginica and Vertosa.
 However, the classes Virginica and Vertosa are NOT linearly separable from each other [3] (https://archive.ics.uci.edu/ml/datasets/iris).
 Define ‘Linear Separability’[4]
 ‘Linear separability refers to the fact that classes of patterns with -dimensional vector  can b e separated with a single decision surface.
 In the case above, the line  represents the decision surface.